 Gender Identity and Sexual Orientation Anti-Discrimination Compliance Kit

 According to recent studies, 40% of gay, lesbian, and bisexual workers and 90% of transgender workers have experienced some form of harassment or discrimination on the job.
-Recent national media coverage of LGBT issues and new 2015 legal developments have increased awareness of the rights of these individuals in the workplace.
-While there is no specific protection for LGBT workers under current federal anti-discrimination law, the U.S. Equal Employment Opportunity Commission (EEOC)recently announced that it will use existing laws prohibiting sex and gender discrimination to prosecute employers who discriminate against gay, lesbian, bisexual, and transgender workers.
-State fair employment practices agencies are expected to follow the EEOC’s lead and use existing state anti-discrimination laws to enforce LGBT worker rights.
+Recent national media coverage of LGBT issues and various legal developments have increased awareness of the rights of these individuals in the workplace.
+While there is no specific protection for LGBT workers under current federal anti-discrimination law, the U.S. Equal Employment Opportunity Commission (EEOC) continues to pursue an enforcement strategy using existing laws prohibiting sex and gender discrimination to prosecute employers who discriminate against gay, lesbian, bisexual, and transgender workers.
+State fair employment practices agencies across the nation are following the EEOC’s lead and use existing state anti-discrimination laws to enforce LGBT worker rights.

-Currently, 23 states and over 200 municipalities expressly prohibit discrimination on the basis of sexual orientation and/or gender identity, and more states and cities are expected to enact specific laws in the near future.
+Currently, 25 states, the District of Columbia, and over 200 municipalities expressly prohibit discrimination on the basis of sexual orientation and/or gender identity, and more states and cities are expected to enact specific laws in the near future.
 Employment discrimination lawsuits under applicable anti-discrimination laws can result in employer penalties up to $50,000 per complaint.

-To help our valued customers understand these significant legal developments and update their workplace policies and procedures accordingly, Personnel Concepts has introduced a comprehensive Gender Identity and Sexual Orientation Anti-Discrimination Compliance Kit.
-Created by our team of Compliance Specialists, this exclusive kit includes an all-in-one plain language compliance guide for employers (featuring a legal brief written by an attorney), sample policies, training materials,documentation forms, and a notification poster to inform employees and applicants of their rights and obligations.
-Using these materials can help employers of any size ensure that their current policies,training programs, and benefit plans fully comply with emerging legal issues pertaining to LGBT workers.
+To help our valued customers understand these significant legal developments and update their workplace policies and procedures accordingly, Personnel Concepts has revised our comprehensive Gender Identity and Sexual Orientation Anti-Discrimination Compliance Kit.
+Created by our team of Compliance Specialists, this exclusive kit includes an all-in-one plain language compliance guide for employers (featuring a legal brief written by an attorney), sample policies, training materials, documentation forms, and a notification poster to inform employees and applicants of their rights and obligations.
+Using these materials can help employers of any size ensure that their current policies, training programs, and benefit plans fully comply with emerging legal issues pertaining to LGBT workers.

 Who Needs It